 The WC (workers compensation) insurance system is a no-fault method of paying workers for medical expenses and wage losses due to on-the-job injuries.
+If you have a WC claim visit Ratto Law Firm, P.C., and let them help you settle any WC claims.
 While the majority of WC claims are truthful, the National Insurance Crime Bureau reports that billions of dollars of false claims are submitted each year.
+If you are a truck driver in AZ make sure to check the Arizona Seatbelt Law.
 To help you detect possible WC fraud, experience shows a claim may be fraudulent if two or more of the following factors are present:

 1. Monday Morning